 It is possible to have bags made to your own requirements subject to a minimum order of 5000 pieces.
 For more information you can contact us at firstname.lastname@example.org

-We believe that in a world where petro-chemical based single use plastics are rarely recycled and many will inevitably end up in landfill or worse still, littering the countryside, using truly biodegradable and compostable bio-film bags can genuinely contribute to solving the environmental problem posed by the disposal of single use plastics and help to create a cleaner planet.
-We are therefore committed to expanding our range of biodegradable and compostable packaging derived from renewable and sustainable sources.
-On the down side, we realise that petro-chemical based bags are cheaper to produce than their bio-film alternatives but they do come at a far lower cost to the environment.
+We believe that in a world where many single use plastics are not being recycled and where many then end up in landfill, or worse still, littering the countryside or the Oceans, the use of renewable and compostable bio-based film bags has, for some uses, the potential to contribute towards a solution to the growing environmental problem posed by their disposal.
+We are therefore committed to expanding our range of bio-based and compostable packaging derived from renewable sources.

-For more independent information about the environmental impact of plastics the following websites should be of help:
+For more independent information about the environmental impact of petro-chemical and bio-based plastics the following websites should be of help:

 Friends of the earth https://friendsoftheearth.uk